redhillaviation/redhillaviation.github.io/trialflights.md

 <div id="ppl" class="experience">
     <div class="experience-title">PPL Starter Packages</div>
     For those who are seriously considering continuing on to obtain their Private Pilot's Licence (PPL) we offer two starter packages.
-    <br> The flying start package is designed to get you started on your training towards the issue of your very own PPL.
+    <br> The "Flying Start" package is designed to get you started on your training towards the issue of your very own PPL.
 It comprises 2 x 45 minute lessons, taught by one of our friendly and experienced instructors, taking you through the initial stages of the PPL course.
 As with all our introductory packages the price is fully inclusive of landing fees, instruction, third party insurance and club membership for the duration of the flights.
-    <br>The PPL start package is the ultimate introductory package.
+    <br>The "PPL Starter" package is the ultimate introductory package.
 This option provides five hours of flight training to get you well on your way towards the issue of your PPL.
 In addition to five hours of training, the package includes your own flight logbook and aircraft checklist and of course all landing fees, instruction, third party insurance and club membership for the duration of the package.
     <table class="prices-table ppl-starter-prices">
         <thead>
             <tr>